A Fast Guide to Print Publishing

 You might be surprised to learn that POD presses (which look a lot like giant photocopiers) have been used for some time by academic, technical and specialist publishers.

 But it was when Amazon came along with CreateSpace (now KDP Print) that everything changed.
-Amazon finally made it possible for authors to not only publish their book but get it in front of buyers too.
-There are many good reasons why so many authors now take this route to publication:
+Amazon finally made it possible for authors to not only publish their book but get it in front of buyers too and there are many good reasons to take this route to publication:

-When it comes to printing, you have more choice and you aren’t limited to Amazon’s KDP Print services.
-A popular alternative is IngramSpark, which also offers a greater selection of book formats and materials, including a wider range of papers and bindings (i.e. hardback, paperback, wire-bound etc).
+When it comes to printing, you have more choice and you aren’t limited to Amazon’s KDP Print services (https://kdp.amazon.com).
+A popular alternative is IngramSpark (https://www.ingramspark.com), which also offers a greater range of formats and materials, including a wider range of papers and bindings (i.e. hardback, paperback, wire-bound etc).

 As the name suggests, hybrid publishing brings together the best of both self-publishing and traditional publishing.
 A hybrid publisher selects the titles it produces like a traditional publisher but, because the author pays for the work, it has more resources and can therefore produce more books.

-With the hybrid system, the author gets a smaller royalty and has to invest their own money.
-But in return, they avoid the hassle and challenges of publishing (like the tech, hiring freelancers, scheduling and budgeting the work etc) as these are all managed by the hybrid company.
-At their best, hybrid publisher behave like traditional publishers but with lower barriers to entry.
+The author gets a smaller royalty and has to invest their own money but they avoid the hassle and challenges of publishing (like the tech, hiring freelancers, scheduling and budgeting the work etc) as these are all managed by the hybrid company

-Each hybrid company offers different services and requires different levels of investment.
-So, if you decide to go down this route, think about what you want and can afford.
+Each hybrid company offers different services and requires different levels of investment, so if you go down this route, think about what you want and can afford.
 Also, do your research because, as with all industries, the quality of the service you receive can vary enormously.

 Many authors see getting a publishing contract as proof that they’ve made it.
 But that’s not true.
-Authors only get re-commissioned if their previous books sell well, if what they write remains relevant to the market and if their books fit with the publisher’s goals and vision.
+The authors who are truly successful are the ones that get commissioned to write several books.
+That only happens if sales of their book are good, what they write remains relevant to the market and if their books fit with the publisher’s goals and vision.
 Successful authors can go out of fashion very fast and there’s always new blood ready to step into their shoes.
 It’s a precarious game and nobody can guarantee longevity or success.

 So, if a commissioning editor (the individual responsible for acquiring new books) says ‘no’ to a book, he or she isn’t necessarily saying the book is ‘no good’ they’re often saying this book is ‘no good for me’.